tokenrove/build-your-own-shell/stage_1.md

 follows this, ignoring the parts we aren't doing yet, will make writing your parser easier.
 I'll expand this section more, shortly.

+You're faced with a tricky choice, here: I wrote this originally trying to put off quoting and other difficulties until later, just doing the simplest operations to get things going.
+But after writing a few shells, I feel that getting proper parsing working is worth the hassle.
+It's painful, but it makes everything else much easier.

 [Token Recognition]: http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_03

 ## Notes